 When approaching new business concerns such as cost optimization or task automation, companies are often faced with the decision to buy vs build bespoke software.
-Well, there are several financial and strategic factors to consider when deciding on whether to buy or build software products
+To find the exact way to efficiency, there are several financial and strategic factors to consider when deciding on whether to buy or build software products.

 The purpose of this blog is to provide a rational set of objective criteria to assess whether you should buy or build custom software for small businesses.
 Let’s read further!